Govt. Tourism License 3195/080/81

 What is excluded?

-• Your own travel and health insurance.
+• Your personal medical & travel insurance.

-• A personal first aid kit.
+• Personal first aid kit.

 Note: